Family Caesalpiniaceae (subfamily Caesalpinioideae in Fabaceae s.l.).

 The bases or the petals have hairs inside.

 Delonix regia flava is a variety that has yellow flowers.

 There are 10 free stamens on long, red filaments with red anthers.

 The dorsifixed anthers open via longitudinal slits.

-The fruit pods, up to 15 cm long, ripen from green to reddish-brown and woody.
+The fruit are pods up to 60 cm long that ripen from green to brown and woody.

 They can be straight or slightly curved.